bingeli1212/nitrile-preview/doc/DOC-latex-translation.md

   without making the slide "fragile"
 - For PDFLATEX translation the \begin{CJK} command cannot appear as part of the document title \title{...}, for LUALATEX this is okay.
+- When style.stretch is present the "tabularx" environment is used, which is provided by "memoir" class directly, and must be included as a separate package if "slide" is the "peek" type.
+It also requires that "pdflatex" to run twice in order to get the effect.